"Betrayal" on Broadway: Daniel Craig, Rachel Weisz in love triangle

 Rafe Spall, who starred in Academy Award-winning "Life of Pi," will play the third character in the love triangle, also marking his Broadway debut.

-Director Nichols has won a host of Tony awards, Broadway's highest honours, most recently for productions of "Death of a Salesman" and the musical "Spamalot".
+Director Nichols has won a host of Tony awards, Broadway's highest honors, most recently for productions of "Death of a Salesman" and the musical "Spamalot".

 The play "Betrayal" first appeared on Broadway in 1980 and returned in 2000 in a revival starring Juliette Binoche, Liev Schreiber and John Slattery.